You’ve probably seen the commercials and ads in newspapers and magazines for low testosterone treatments for men over

-To determine if you have low testosterone, a blood test is required to measure three components of your total testosterone, namely free testosterone, SHBG-Bound Testosterone and Albumin Bound Testosterone.
+To determine if you have low testosterone, a blood test is required.
+This test will measure three components of your total testosterone, namely free testosterone, SHBG-Bound Testosterone and Albumin Bound Testosterone.

 - Free Testosterone is the bio-available testosterone floating in the blood stream ready to help the male body with one of it’s many functions.

-- SHBG – Bound Testosterone is a measure of Sex Hormone Binding Blobulin (SHBG), which binds itself to free testosterone to keep the level of free testosterone within a normal level range.
-Due to poor diet, lack of exercise or obesity, the body can over produce Sex Hormone Binding Blobulin (SHBG), which when bound to free testosterone, this testosterone is unavailable for use by the body, which can lead to low levels of free testosterone.
+- SHBG – Bound Testosterone is a measure of Sex Hormone Binding Blobulin (SHBG), which binds itself to free testosterone.
+Due to poor diet, lack of exercise or obesity, the body can over produce Sex Hormone Binding Blobulin (SHBG).
+This can make free testosterone unavailable for use by the body.

 A natural testosterone booster, like Spartagen XT can be taken that helps to unbind SHBG from the testosterone molecule to naturally boost levels of testosterone by converting this unavailable testosterone back into free testosterone, so it can be used by the body.